-LEGAL • TAX • ACCOUNTING
+LEGAL · TAX · ACCOUNTING

-Boga & Associates, established in 1994, has emerged as one of the premier law firms in Albania, earning a reputation for providing the highest quality of legal, tax and accounting services to its clients.
-Boga & Associates also operates in Kosovo (Pristina), offering a full range of services.
-Until 1st of May 2007, the firm was a member firm of KPMG International and the Senior Partner/Managing Partner, Mr. Genc Boga was also Senior Partner/Managing Partner of KPMG Albania.
+Boga & Associates, established in 1994, has emerged as one of the premier law firms in Albania, earning a reputation for providing the highest quality legal, tax and accounting services to its clients.
+The firm also operates in Kosovo (Pristina), offering a full range of services.
+Until May 2007, the firm was a member firm of KPMG International and the Senior Partner/Managing Partner, Mr. Genc Boga, was also Senior Partner/Managing Partner of KPMG Albania.

-Our firm's particularity is linked to the multidisciplinary services it provides to its clients.
-Apart from the wide consolidated legal practice, the firm also offers a significant expertise in tax and accounting services with a keen sensitivity to the rapid changes in the Albanian and Kosovar business environment.
+The firm's particularity is linked to the multidisciplinary services it provides to its clients.
+Apart from the widely consolidated legal practice, the firm also offers significant expertise in tax and accounting services, with a keen sensitivity to the rapid changes in the Albanian and Kosovar business environment.